mithi/hexapod/README.md

 Control
 - [x] The robot's dimensions
-- [x] The robot's orientation and translation
+- [x] The robot's 3d orientation, translation, stance, and more

 Solve
 - [x] Inverse Kinematics